Our spay/neuter program

 What is the cost?

-There is a small charge for this procedure of $150 pesos (US $7.50) per animal.
-Any additional amount will be greatly appreciated, as the average cost to us is $475 pesos per case.
+We request $150 pesos (approx. US $8) per animal for this procedure.
+Any additional amount is greatly appreciated, as the average cost to us is $500 pesos per case.

 What about rescue?

 Our volunteers all engage in rescue to one degree or another.
 But there are far more animals in need of rescue than resources available.
 That is why Amigos focuses on sterilization.
-In our 21-year history our 23,000+ sterilizations have reduced the number of unwanted, unloved street animals—likely by a million or more.
+In our 23-year history our 27,000+ sterilizations have reduced the number of unwanted, unloved street animals—likely by a million or more.
 We are not a rescue organization, and we have no facility to house animals.

 If you are moved to rescue an animal, here are some options that may be helpful:

-Rescue organizations: The following organizations and groups have rescue as their mission.
-Sadly, often they are at maximum capacity and cannot accept more animals.
+Rescue organizations: The following organizations and groups have rescue as their mission, but most have no physical facilities.
+Those that do are at maximum capacity and cannot accept more animals for adoption.